vsanin42/minishell/README.md

 NUMBER OF TIMES WE CHANGED LEXER: IIII
 NUMBER OF TIMES WE CHANGED PARSER: I

-#n november 11 add-ins by Zuzka:
+# november 11 add-ins by Zuzka:
-- added comments with quic overview above some functions so we have easier time when evaluating and forget sth
+- added comments with quick overview above some functions so we have easier time when evaluating and forget sth
+- added testing.c where I added functions we can use during eval - print token_list and print command_list
 - passing struct mini to functions that can throw error so we can properly free all and exit program
 - changed the error_msg function to accept the struct mini and also possibly two allocated strings which it will free so we save some lines, can pass in NULL if we do not have any string to free
-- could we possibly add all the processing and freeing into the process_input funcion? so we have it all together one after another and it is more readable, so we do token_list = lexer() --> cmd-list = parser(token_list) --> free(token_list) --> ... -> free(cmd_list) so it is all together and in this function we can also assign all the values to the mini struct so we have all this functionality in one place
+- could we possibly add all the processing and freeing into the process_input function? so we have it all together one after another and it is more readable, so we do token_list = lexer() --> cmd-list = parser(token_list) --> free(token_list) --> ... -> free(cmd_list) so it is all together and in this function we can also assign all the values to the mini struct so we have all this functionality in one place --> check process_input in minishell.c
-- why is there the if statement in minishelll.c ? t_cmd	*process_input(char *input, t_mini *mini) // should be void
+- why is there the if statement in minishell.c ? t_cmd	*process_input(char *input, t_mini *mini) // should be void
 {
 	mini->token_list = lexer(input);